akroshko/cic-dotfiles/README.md

 akroshko personal configuration files
 =====================================

 These are personal configuration files provided as-is.
-There is no guarantee they will work on a particular system or give the desirired configuration.
-They are provided demonstrate useful ideas and should evolve to be reasonably robust.
+They demonstrate many useful ideas and should evolve to be reasonably robust.
 However, some have not been used for a long time and may not work well.
+There is no guarantee they will work on a particular system or give the desired behaviour.

 The script
 [symlink-home.sh](http://github.com/akroshko/dotfiles-stdlib/symlink-home.sh)